 (Mapa 1:Full Harmony; Mapa 2: Real Hasta la Muerte, Cuerpo-isla (pista 1), fullharmony_mini, Really miss u 4 ever (tesoro-pista), Welcome to Real Hasta la Muerte’, Tesoro 2: Bebé, Beibi-tesoro)

 Silk, neoprene, rubber, foam, pins, metal bars, hooks, paint, ceramic, glaze, drain tubes, foam, ostrich egg, lycra, printed silk

-Real hasta la muerte was a site-specific installation that consisted on a series of sculptures and different pieces located in the first of three floors of the former british embassy in Madrid, the well-know brutalist jewel by architect Luis Blanco-Soler.
-Its rounded base functioned a way to portray a never-ending process or a snake the eats it own tail.
-Together with a series of other works by other artist, my works were scattered and hidden in the space, acting as clues of as never-ending treasure hunt.
-The pieces and almost performative action of the viewer questioned the idea of fulfilment and success and again the quest for the immateriality of a pleasurable feeling.
-Also alluding to feeling of failed digestion of a body/building, resulting in a upset stomach ache.
+Real hasta la muerte is a site-specific installation that consists of a series of sculptures and pieces located in the the former British embassy in Madrid, the well-known brutalist jewel by architect Luis Blanco-Soler.
+Its rounded base functioned as a way to portray a never-ending process or a snake that eats its own tail.
+The works were scattered and hidden in the space, acting as clues of a never-ending treasure hunt.
+The sculptural pieces together with the almost performative action of the viewer questioned the boundaries of interior and exterior of the body and the frustrations around the understanding of this matter/affect.